salehsedghpour/empirical_study_tmp/README.md

         kubectl apply -f yaml-files/volumes/
     ```

-Before installing it, we should configure it in on of the following ways:
+Before installing it, we should configure it in one of the following ways:
-- You can simply use our pre-configured Prometheus in [`yaml-files/prometheus`](yaml-files/prometheus/pre-configured-prometheus.yaml):
+- You can simply use our pre-configured Prometheus in [`yaml-files/prometheus`](yaml-files/prometheus/pre-configured-prometheus.yaml),
+  You need to update the nodeName in based on your need:
     ```
         # Copy the yaml file into the `<istio-1.11.2>/samples/addons/' directory:
         cp yaml-files/prometheus/pre-configured-prometheus.yaml <istio-1.11.2>/samples/addons/